Palm Beach Chess

 Any electronic score sheet device must be approved by the USCF for use or it is not allowed in our tournament.
 Please check the United States Chess Federation’s policies on electronic score sheet devices as it changes frequently.

 In our events we require that championship games be turned in if carbon copy score sheets are provided.
-In FIDE events it is required to provide a copy of your game via carbon copy (signed).
+In our Miami, Florida FIDE tournaments it is required to provide a copy of your game via carbon copy (signed).

 We hold spectators to the same standards as players for professional decorum.
 Do not communicate with players while they have a game in progress and do not analyze or speak in the tournament hall.